What this is: A discussion about using the Pain Scale

 - hand the DVPRS visual tool to your patient to review and give you a descriptive answer.

 - The back side, the 4 questions (activity, sleep, mood, and stress) are there to prompt the practitioner to ask how the pain affects those aspects of life.

 For example, you have treated Ann who has mechanical low back pain with a course of acupuncture at 2 tx/week for 8 weeks and you measured, at specific points in treatment (initial, mid-tx re-evaluation, and discharge/re-evaluation), not just her pain level (DVPRS), but also her MEQ (during medication review), range of motion of the low back, and a functional questionnaire (ODI).
-At initial visit, her pain level was 8/10, MEQ was 70, ODI was 85% and she was not able to work due to the pain.
-At the discharge visit, her pain level was 3/10 with no flare-ups for past 2 weeks, MEQ is 0, ROM has improved 30%, and ODI is 20% and she will be starting work tomorrow.
+At the initial visit, her pain level was 8/10, MEQ was 70, ODI was 85% and she was not able to work due to the pain.
+At the discharge visit, her pain level was 3/10 with no flare-ups for the past 2 weeks, MEQ is 0, ROM has improved 30%, and ODI is 20% and she will be starting work tomorrow.